JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/fastapi-aws-kubernetes/testing/index.md

 technologies: [fastapi, kubernetes, aws]
 topics: [python]
 author: mm
-subtitle: Writing Unit Tests using Pytest & Asyncio
+subtitle: Writing Unit Tests using Pytest & Asyncio.
 thumbnail: thumbnail.png
 longVideo:
   poster: poster_long.png
   url: https://www.youtube.com/watch?v=uk7EcDIZEfY
 ---

-Hello everyone !
-Welcome to PyCharm FastAPI Tutorial Series.
+Hello everyone!
+Welcome to the PyCharm FastAPI Tutorial Series.

 In this tutorial we are going to work on Unit Testing using [Pytest](https://docs.pytest.org/) and [Asyncio](https://docs.python.org/3/library/asyncio.html).

 # AnyIO

 As you can see on my screen, recently FastAPI introduced **[AnyIO](https://anyio.readthedocs.io/en/stable/)**.
-AnyIO is an asynchronous networking and concurrency library that works on top of either asyncio or [trio](https://trio.readthedocs.io/en/stable/).
+AnyIO is an asynchronous networking and concurrency library that works on top of either asyncio or [Trio](https://trio.readthedocs.io/en/stable/).

 ![step1](./steps/step1.png)